ExaWorks/psij-python/docs/user_guide.rst

     :dedent: 4
     :lines: 6-8

-And by way of comparison, other backends can be selected with the tabs above.
 Note that the only difference is the argument to the ``get_instance`` method.

 The ``JobExecutor`` implementation will translate all PSI/J API activities into the